-Students' content knowledge was measured with a pre/ post test.
+Students' content knowledge was measured with a pre/post test.
 Questions involved the motivations behind rare isotope research, the importance of accelerator and superconducting technologies, and detector design.
-Students averaged 36% correct answers before PAN, and 71% correct after PAN.
+Students averaged 46% correct answers before PAN, and 72% correct after PAN.

-- 95% agreed that the PAN program made them excited to go to college. - 100% agreed that MSU faculty, staff, and students involved with the PAN program helped them understand how to prepare for college. - 95% agreed that PAN changed their understanding of what a research career requires.
+- 95% agreed that the PAN program made them excited to go to college. - 100% agreed that MSU faculty, staff, and students involved with the PAN program helped them understand how to prepare for college. - 85% agreed that PAN changed their understanding of what a research career requires. - 85% agreed that they were interested in attending MSU after the program, as opposed to 35% before.

-- 80% agreed that they were interested in attending MSU after the program, as opposed to 57% before. - 86% agreed that PAN developed their skills in working with a group. - 100% agreed that PAN increased their interest in science. - 85% agreed they would recommend PAN to a fellow student. - 90% agreed that PAN will influence their career plans or future academic paths.
+- 85% agreed that PAN developed their skills in working with a group. - 100% agreed that PAN increased their interest in science. - 90% agreed they would recommend PAN to a fellow student. - 80% agreed that PAN will influence their career plans or future academic paths. - 100% agreed that PAN increased their knowledge of opportunities at MSU.